Articles

 Stick to the Marais and the St. Germain area

-The best streets to prowl in the Marais include Rue des Francs Bourgeouis, Rue du Vielle du Temple and Rue de Turenne.
+The best streets to prowl in the Marais include Rue des Francs Bourgeouis, Rue du Vielle du Temple, Rue des Rosiers and Rue de Turenne.
+Look for shops like From Future for well-priced cashmere in vibrant colors; Suncoo, a new brand by a former designer of Isabel Marant; and Le Nom for bags that can be personalized on the spot.
 (See our list of top Marais shopping.)
-It is also one of the only areas in Paris where things are open on Sundays, so it tends to be packed on the weekends (many spots are closed on Monday mornings or all day).
-In St. Germain, the area bordered by Rue des Saints Pères, Rue Mazarine, Rue Jacob and St. Sulpice is ground zero for the best boutiques, like Ines de la Fressange on Rue de Grenelle and Rue de Cherche Midi.
+It is also one of the only areas in Paris where things are open on Sundays, so it tends to be packed on the weekends (many spots are closed on Monday mornings or all day), and it is home to some of the outlet shops of trendy brands, see below.
+In St. Germain, the area bordered by Rue des Saints Pères, Rue Mazarine, Rue Jacob and St. Sulpice is ground zero for the best boutiques that would appeal to Emily in Paris as well as those on Rue de Cherche Midi.
+Brand Bazaar carries lots of colorful, hip brands at discounted prices and its two floors are packed with clothing and accessories that could keep young fashionistas busy browsing and trying on for hours.

 Visit concept stores for a window into the next trends

-Among the best concept stores in Paris are L’Eclaireur and Merci.
-They tend to be packed with cool hunters from around the world, so the crowds as well as the shops and what they sell are feasts for inspiration.
-As for the grands magasins (French for department stores), Le Bon Marche is the winner with lots of different brands and a tradition of pop-ups on the second floor.
+The best concept store in Paris is Merci.
+It tends to be packed with cool hunters from around the world, so the crowds as well as the shops and what they sell are feasts for inspiration.
+As for the grands magasins (French for department stores), Le Bon Marche is the winner with lots of different brands and a tradition of fun pop-ups on the second floor.

 Know about outlets, or Boutiques Stock